jad-b/matchwell/README.md

 # matchwell

-Classify hierarchies of labeled text
+A classifier for hierarchies of labeled text.